 It’s important to remember that most fictional characters don’t fall neatly into a character alignment.
 Great works of fiction have characters that grow and develop, make bad choices, and learn from those choices.
 A character who maintains their alignment throughout a show or movie ends up being one-dimensional and rather bland.

-However, some characters in fiction make great examples of chaotic good, even if they don’t fit the mold 100%.
+However, some fictional characters make great examples of chaotic good, even if they don’t fit the mold 100%.

 Edgar Friendly from Demolition Man